Cruise Advice For the Best Florence & Pisa Port Day

 Must-See Highlights in Pisa

-Most visitors head straight to the Piazza dei Miracoli, which sits about a 20-minute walk or a short bus ride from Pisa Centrale station, so it’s easy to reach even on a tight schedule.
+Most visitors head straight to the Piazza dei Miracoli, which sits about a 20-minute walk or a short bus ride from the main station, making it easy to reach even on a tight schedule.

 • Leaning Tower of Pisa: The city’s most famous landmark, and you can climb it for great views, so it’s the main draw for most visitors.